 6. Mount Cho Oyu (8201m), Nepal

-Mount Cho Oyu is located in Himalaya range and Nepal, a sixth highest mountain in the world.
+Mount Cho Oyu is located in the Himalaya range and Nepal, a sixth highest mountain in the world.
 Its height is 8201m meters.
 It is one of the most accessible mountains to climb.
-H. Tichy, S. Jochler, Pasang Lama was the first men who reached on Cho Oyu in October 1954.
+H. Tichy, S. Jochler, Pasang Lama was the first man who reached on Cho Oyu in October 1954.
 Cho Oyu is also known as the “Turquoise Goddess” in Tibetan.

 7. Mount Dhaulagiri (8167m), Nepal

 Mount Dhaulagiri is the seventh highest mountain in the world, located in the north of central Nepal.
 The elevation of this Peak is 8167 meters.
 Dhaulagiri has become the pivot point of the tourists and climbers.
-The name Dhaulagiri means “White Mountain”, Dhaulagiri also called the White Mountains for being one of the eight thousand lists.
-K. Diemberger, P. Diener, Nyima Dorji, Nawang Dorji climbed it in May 1960.
+The name Dhaulagiri means “White Mountain,” Dhaulagiri also called the White Mountains for being one of the eight thousand lists.
+K. Diemberger, P. Diener, Nyima Dorji, Nawang Dorji, climbed it in May 1960.

 Mount Manaslu is an eighth highest mountain in the world, located in Nepal Himalaya with an elevation of 8163 meters.
-Surrounding by rock hard ice which covers a large area at the bottom of the mountain is one of the most exciting things to see.
+Surrounding by rock hard ice, which covers a large area at the bottom of the mountain, is one of the most exciting things to see.
 The meaning of the Manaslu is “Mountain of the Spirit.”
 T. Imanishi from Japan became the 1st ever person to climb Manaslu in 1956.

 9. Nanga Parbat (8125m), Pakistan

 Nanga Parbat is the world’s ninth tallest mountain in the world.
-It is located on the south side of Indus River in Gilgit Baltistan, Pakistan.
+It is located on the south side of the Indus River in Gilgit Baltistan, Pakistan.
 Nanga Parbat means “Naked Mountain.”
 The elevation of this Peak is 8125 meters.
 It is also known as the Killer Mountain because lots of climbers died in the first half of the twentieth century.
 Hermann Bahl from Australia was the first one to ever climb Nanga Parbat in 1953.

 10. Mount Annapurna (8091m), Nepal

 Mount Annapurna is the tenth highest mountain of the earth, located in central Nepal with an elevation of 8091 meters.
-Annapurna is a Sanskrit name which refers as Goddess of the Harvests.
+Annapurna is a Sanskrit name that refers to the Goddess of the Harvests.
 This Annapurna peak which is the world’s most dangerous to climb.
 Annapurna conservation area is the first and largest conservation area of Nepal with 7,629 sq.
 Km.
 M. Herzog and L.Lachenal from France reaches on this mountain on 3 June 1950 as the first climber.
 Annapurna base camp trek is the gateway to climb this mountain.